 Just over the German border the view is spectacular.
 The railway line hugs the edge of the Alps.
 Big, bulky rocky masses, like a row of crumbling office towers.
 This is fun.
 Especially as I've opened my schnaps.
 The spirity goodness is running through my veins and doing my spirit good.
 I'm not even sweating.

 The countryside gets flatter and the mountains recede to the horizon as the train approaches Munich.
 I know exactly what I want to do once I hit town.
 Go to several pubs, drink lots of beer and eat loads of sausages.
 It's a simple plan.
 And one with a good chance of success.
 Pubs, beer and sausages aren't exactly rare in Munich.

-My hotel not being far from Weisses Brauhaus, that seems the obvious place to start.
+Weisses Brauhaus, that seems the obvious place to start.
 It's busy, but not full.
 What beer do I want?
 I'm tempted to get an Eisbock.
 That's what I normally get.
 And an Aventinus schnaps to keep it company.
 Feeling adventurous, I choose a Hopfen Weisse instead.
 It's good.
 Shockingly good, with a mix of citrussy hops and wheat beer spiciness that I would never have expected to work.

 Remember the sausage part of my plan?
 Weisses Brauhaus is the perfect place to implement it.
 They a have a sausage plate that's, er, a plate full of sausages.
 Exactly what I need.